 4. Put Your Goals Within Eyesight

 When you go to the grocery store, you keep a list of items in order to avoid overspending.
 The same should apply to your everyday goals.
-It’s as simple as putting sticky notes with your short and long-term goals in rooms you go to everyday.

 5. Start With Realistic Goals